-Employees who believe they have been subject to harassment or discrimination based on their protected group status and who also believe that the discriminatory behavior was within the jurisdiction of State Compensation Insurance Fund, may file an informal or formal complaint within one year or as such notice period as set by law, of the alleged harassment or discrimination.
+Employees who believe they have been subject to harassment or discrimination based on their protected group status and who also believe that the discriminatory behavior was within the jurisdiction of State Fund, may file an informal or formal complaint within one year, or as such notice period as set by law, of the alleged harassment or discrimination.
 Employees who file a complaint, those who provide assistance to someone filing a complaint, and/or those participating in a discrimination complaint investigation shall be assured freedom from retaliation or reprisal for using the complaint procedure.

+XI.
 Safe and Healthy Workplace

 State Fund is dedicated to maintaining a safe work environment.
-Employees are expected to follow health and safety guidelines and make management aware of potential safety hazards or threats of violence.
+Employees are expected to follow Health and Safety Corporate Policies and Procedures and make management aware of potential safety hazards or threats of violence.